cjlcoursework/nflverse_project/doc/nfl_project_docs/main.md

 The goal is not necessarily to normalize everything.
 Instead, we'll separate data into separate dimensions that we can enrich as needed.

 The one exception is that we restructure the pbp table more extensively.
 The table is a wealth of information that contains every play for every week in every season.
 It's delivered as a wide sparse table with information at different cardinality.

 for example every single play has redundant information about the season, week, game, etc.  This is fine for many cases and I won't try to over-normalize that.
 In other cases there's alot of sprse data:  for example there can be a column like field_goal_result - that will be null for everyplay that was not a field_goal_attempt.
 The goal is not necessarily to normalize everything.
 Instead, we'll separate data into separate dimensions that we can enrich as needed.

+### Database design
+  The schema is documented here:  [Database schema](nfl_database_schema.sql)

-Here is the way I dimensioned the nflverse data
+Overall, here is the way I dimensioned the nflverse data

 <table>
   <tr>